Morwenn/cpp-fold/README.md

 ### Folding empty parameter packs

-When `lfold` or `rfold` is given an empty parameter pack, it returns an instance of `empty_fold` which is implement as follows:
+When `lfold` or `rfold` is given an empty parameter pack, it returns an instance of `empty_fold` which is implemented as follows:

 ```cpp
 template<typename BinaryFunction>